 In IT Finanzmagazin, the specialist magazine for IT and organisation at banks, savings banks and insurance companies, Metehan Manap, head of the IT Operational Services department at WWK, looks back on a great project in the field of e-mail encryption.
 Together with GlobalSign, NoSpamProxy secures the data protection compliant communication of the insurance group with […]

-A Bochum research group today published a vulnerability in encrypted PDF files.
-The BSI had published a preliminary information on this subject prior to the publication.
+A Bochum research group today published a vulnerability in encrypted PDF files The BSI had published a preliminary information on this subject.
 It is to be expected that users will be highly unsettled.
 NoSpamProxy clarifies for whom which risks actually exist and who is affected.
 For special safety requirements, alternatives are shown.

 Since 7 June 2019, a warning about fake emails can be read on the website of the Federal Fiscal Court in Germany.
 According to the warning, previously unknown perpetrators send emails with malicious attachments and use the email domain of the Federal Fiscal Court in the sender.
 It goes without saying that the emails also look deceptively real.
 Although the Federal Fiscal Court’s warning is shared in the social media, the actual range is likely to be limited.
 The majority of the victims are informed – if at all – much too late.
 And this despite the fact that the DMARC specification is a freely available technology that could prevent this.

 The new “No Spam Area” offers information and assistance on the topics of spam, malware and email security.
 It raises awareness of threats such as phishing, CxO fraud or Trojans, highlights effective countermeasures and assists in their concrete implementation.